 “The gift of fantasy has meant more to me than my talent for absorbing positive knowledge.” –Albert Einstein

-Telling our stories is integral to being human, and sexual fantasies transform and inspire during sex.
+Telling stories is integral to being human, and sexual fantasies can be amazingly inspiring during sex.
 In fact, mounting research suggests that the ability and freedom to entertain fantasies actually increases the health of both sexual arousal and desire.
-Yet many people feel uncomfortable with the stories that spontaneously occur to them in the course of their sexual adventures.
+Yet, many people feel uncomfortable with the stories that spontaneously occur to them in the course of their sexual adventures.
 This is one of the first and often persistent internal spaces where our doubts about our sexual “normalcy” is instigated.

 Given that our sexuality is one of the most mysterious ways that we relate to our partners, it isn’t all that surprising that our range of sexual fantasies is as rich and diverse as we are.
-Erotica and pornography explore many common fantasy themes of submission, dominance and even forms of pain infliction, which can be both arousing and disturbing at the same time.
+Erotica and pornography explore many common fantasy themes of submission, dominance, and even forms of pain infliction, which can be both arousing and disturbing at the same time.
 Just because you have fantasies about being sexually overpowered or raped does not mean that you actually want to have the experience.
-Even the very common fantasy of having multiple sex partners doesn’t necessarily translate into an interest in playing it out in 3D.
+Even the very common fantasy of having multiple sex partners doesn’t necessarily translate into an interest in playing it out in real life.

-Although I often feel like my husband is interacting with me in my fantasies, I rarely ever verbalize my thoughts.
+Although I often feel like my husband is interacting with me in my fantasies, I rarely if ever verbalize my thoughts.
 For other couples I know, they have elaborate games where they both share and agree to act out their fantasies together.
 When it comes to a shared fantasy life it is critical to be both conscious and communicative about your comfort level and your boundaries.
 Being able to speak openly about the role of fantasy in lovemaking and agree on what should and shouldn’t be shared provides a respectful space for fantasy to exist between you.